What Betsy DeVos’s Brush with the Law Reveals About Our Broken Student Loan System

 Newly disclosed court records show that, in response to Judge Kim’s May 2018 order, the Department of Education’s Office of Federal Student Aid (FSA) directed its student loan contractors to cease collection attempts on borrowers pursuing “Borrower Defense” claims, consistent with the order:

-Yet in these same court records, the Education Department reluctantly acknowledges that, for 16,000 borrowers, it failed to comply failed by every reasonable measure.
+Yet in these same court records, the Education Department reluctantly acknowledges that, for 16,000 borrowers, it failed to comply.